GeorgeBatch/kvasir-seg/README.md

 - train-val-split:
     - Copied from the official challenge repository: https://github.com/DebeshJha/2020-MediaEval-Medico-polyp-segmentation/tree/master/kvasir-seg-train-val.
     - Pre-defined train/test split in .txt files (train ids, and validation ids are stored in separate files).

+- utils:
+    - metrics.py: IoU loss and evaluation metrics
+    - dataset.py: custom Dataset class to be used in torch DataLoaders